-The Rinse cycle water comes directly off of the newly recharged resin, allowing you to test the water before it moved through the plumbing.
+The Rinse cycle water comes directly thorough the newly recharged resin, allowing you to test the water before it moves through your plumbing.

 - Confirm the salt level is above level 2